 August 30, 2018

-As an ostracized Samaritan woman, she was the ultimate outsider, someone a good rabbi would avoid at all costs.
-Alistair Begg shows us, though, Jesus still chose to engage her thoughtfully.
+As an ostracized Samaritan, the woman in John 4 was the ultimate outsider, someone a good rabbi would avoid at all costs.
+As Alistair Begg shows us, though, Jesus still chose to engage her thoughtfully.
 With us, too, Jesus puts His finger on our deepest needs, revealing Himself to be the ultimate solution.
 He is the Living Water, who alone quenches eternal thirst.
 It’s no small wonder that this woman’s life was transformed, turning her into a missionary to her own people!

 1Now when Jesus learned that the Pharisees had heard that Jesus was making and baptizing more disciples than John 2(although Jesus himself did not baptize, but only his disciples), 3he left Judea and departed again for Galilee.
 4And he had to pass through Samaria.
 5So he came to a town of Samaria called Sychar, near the field that Jacob had given to his son Joseph.
 6Jacob's well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
 It was about the sixth hour.1